Flesh-eating bacteria survivor Aimee Copeland would do it all again

 Atlanta (CNN)It's been about four years since Aimee Copeland lost her hands, a leg and a foot in a fight with flesh-eating bacteria, and she is bragging about beating friends in arm wrestling.

-She's sitting on a mat in a small exercise room of her Atlanta house in April, with ankle weights slipped over her surgically shortened arms, wearing no prosthetic save for the right foot she uses to help her slide and twist off her wheelchair.
+She's sitting on a mat in a small exercise room of her Atlanta house, with ankle weights slipped over her surgically shortened arms, wearing no prosthetic save for the right foot she uses to help her slide and twist off her wheelchair.

 She lifts her arms and lowers them, demonstrating one of the many exercises she does for near-daily 90-minute sessions.